Unknown Hands - User Guide

 - Click “Export as Image” button

-- Exports current tree view as PNG
+- Exports current tree view as high-resolution PNG (300 DPI)

-7. Network Explorer
+6. Network Explorer

 Accessing Network Mode